ansys/pyspeos/README.rst

 Test configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~
 The configuration file `<tests/local_config.json>`_ located in tests folder contains several parameters that can be changed according to your needs, for example:

  - **SpeosServerOnDocker** (boolean): Speos server launched in a docker container
  - **SpeosServerPort** (integer): Port used by Speos server for HTTP transfert

 Start server
 ~~~~~~~~~~~~
-A Docker container of `SpeosRPC_Server <https://github.com/orgs/pyansys/packages/container/package/pyoptics%2Fspeos-rpc>`_ can be started using `<docker-compose.yml>`_ :
+First options is to use the Docker container of `SpeosRPC_Server <https://github.com/orgs/pyansys/packages/container/package/pyoptics%2Fspeos-rpc>`_.
+It can be started using `<docker-compose.yml>`_ (if needed, please provide GitHub username and PAT as password) :

 .. code::

    docker login ghcr.io/pyansys/pyoptics
    docker-compose up -d

-On the other and, SpeosRPC server can be started locally.
+On the other hand, SpeosRPC server can be started locally.
 The pipeline artifact can be found in La Farlède shared folders.

 .. tip::